aitanas/mr-robogers-neighborhood/README.md

 Test: It will replace 1, in a single-digit array, with the string "Beep!"
 Code: beepBoop(4);
 Expected Output: [0, "Beep!", 2, 3, 4]

+Test: It will also replace 2, in a single-digit array, with the string "Boop!"
+Code: beepBoop(4);
+Expected Output: [0, "Beep!", "Boop!", 3, 4]
 ```